patriciomassaro/LMUDS/readme.md

 To run the pipeline, just run main.py.
 To see the results, go to the results_analysis notebook in the notebooks folder.

+In case any error happens, after running main.py you will see a log : app.log that may help you to understand the error.

 ## Elements

 - utils: Contains the modules used in the pipeline